- Policies

 Others ― asbestos

-3. Targeted Business Operators
+- Target Business Operators

-- Business operators who annually handle one tonne or more of any chemical substance specified in the “Class 1 Designated Chemical Substances” (or 0.5 tonnes or more of the Specific Class 1 Designated Chemical Substances).
-Business operators who have set up facilities specified in other relevant government ordinances (specially designated facilities) are also deemed as targeted business operators.
+- Business operators who annually handle one ton or more of any “Class 1 Designated Chemical Substances” (or 0.5 tons or more of any Specific Class 1 Designated Chemical Substances).

-4. Penalties
+- Penalties

 Required business operators who fail to submit notifications or who submit false information in their notifications will be liable for the payment of a fine of up to 200,000 yen.